Factoring / AR

 The cost of factoring accounts receivable impacts far more than immediate cash access.
 It influences long-term financial planning, margin management, and capital deployment decisions at the executive level.
 When fully understood and properly modeled, factoring can be a strategic liquidity tool rather than a cost burden.

-With thoughtful planning, factoring enables companies to operate confidently, pursue new opportunities, and scale without waiting on delayed customer payments.
+When incorporated into broader working capital strategy, factoring can improve liquidity predictability and support operational flexibility during periods of growth or extended payment cycles.
 The objective is not to eliminate cost, but to ensure that liquidity gains consistently outweigh the expense over time.